 The new ranking from Flight Network, a leading online travel agency, gave the highly sought-after Camps Bay the title of 32nd most beautiful beach in the world on their World’s 100 Beach list.
 In addition to Camps Bay’s number 32 ranking, Boulders Beach, home of the African Penguin Colony, was also crowned the 62nd most beautiful beach in the world on the top 100 list.
 But it doesn’t end there!
 The cool and captivating Clifton Beach also ranked 2nd on NatGeo’s best beach list.
 Undoubtedly making going on the ultimate beach hopping adventure one of the top things to do on your first trip to Cape Town.
 And the fact that Cape Town boasts a year-round mild Mediterranean climate means every day is beach day in the Mother City.

 Here are a few more beaches that deserve to be on your Cape Town beach bucket-list.
 Muizenberg Beach, Beta Beach, Bakoven Beach, Llandudno Beach, Bloubergstrand, Water’s Edge, Noordhoek, Kommetjie and Cape Points endless variety of secret beaches.

+Visit the world-renowned Robben Island & immerse yourself in a vital piece of South Africa’s history.
 Cape Town is at the heart of a country with one of the most prolific histories in the world.
 Boasting a vast amount of heritage sites, historical landmarks and museums dedicated to telling the story of how both South Africa and Cape Town came to be what they are today.
-And right at the centre of it all is the famous Robben Island.
-Arguably one of the most recognisable prisons in the world today.
-Robben Island is where Nelson Mandela, former president of South Africa, activist and world icon, was imprisoned during the South African apartheid years.
+Right at the centre of it all is the famous Robben Island.
+Arguably one of the most recognisable prisons in the world today, Robben Island is where Nelson Mandela, former president of South Africa, activist and world icon, was imprisoned during the South African apartheid years.

 This world-renowned historical site has undoubtedly become one of the Mother City’s top attractions for anyone travelling to Cape Town.
 Especially if you’re looking to immerse yourself in a vital piece of South Africa’s history and journey to democracy.
 There are several tours that depart daily from the V&A Waterfront.
 Which is located right in the heart of the city centre.
-Your Robben Island Tour will include a boat cruise to and from the island.
-With some potential marine life sightings on the way.
+Your Robben Island Tour will include a boat cruise to and from the island, with some potential marine life sightings on the way.
 As well as an up-close view of the exact cell where Madiba spent 18 years of his 27-year prison sentence during his long walk to freedom.

+It’s time to take a walk on the Cape Town graffiti wild side and explore everything the Woodstock street art scene has to offer!
 Cape Town has fast become one of the coolest creative hubs for graffiti artists from all around the world.
 With the trendy neighbourhood of Woodstock loudly and proudly positioning itself right at the forefront of the Mother City’s street art scene.
 Boasting a creative display of street art that is every bit as vibrant and diverse as the artists that created them.
 A visit to the cool neighbourhood of Woodstock should definitely be on everyone’s Cape Town bucket-list.